mattpaletta/pqdict/README.md

 my_dict.contains(key = "dog") # Returns False
 ```

 You must specify a `max_size` when creating a new instance.
-At this time, this cannot be resized.
+At this time, this cannot be resized afterwards.
-Everytime you get/set a value, that value is automatically moved to the front of the priority-queue.
+Everytime you get/set a value, that value is automatically moved to the front of the internal priority-queue.
-Anything that exceeds the `max_size` is automatically removed from the list.
+Anything that exceeds the `max_size` is automatically removed from the cache.

 ### Computing Values
-You can also use it as a function cache for any function.
-Here we are calling `F` with the parameter `10` if the value does not exist in our cache.
+You can also use it as a cache for any function.
+Here, we are calling a function, `F`,
+with the parameter `n = 10`, only if the value does not already exist in our cache.
 Subsequent values will use this same value.
 ```python
 from pqdict import PQDict